uspki/policies/certificate-policy.md

 - Section 3.2.2.3 of the Baseline Requirements, option (c): information provided by the Domain Name Registrar

 #### 3.2.2.4 Validation of Domain Authorization or Control
-This section defines the permitted processes and procedures for validating the Applicant's ownership or control of the domain.

 This Certificate Policy allows for procedures adhering to:

 - 3.2.2.4.5 Domain Authorization Document